cloudvista/precision-ai/readme.md

 * Not a  lift-and-shift process:: Moving databases to a new datacenter does not fix data accessibility.
 * Not an  extract-transform-load (ETL) process:  ETL requires extracting subsets of Fileman's data and transforming this so it can 'fit' into a completely different database, with associated loss of metadata, indexes, pointers, and data.

-  This is an extract-load (EL) process which does not involve any transformation, and is the reason it is lossless and full-fidelity representation of Fileman data.

 ### References